dills003/Vehicle_Detection_Project5/writeup_template.md

 ## **Vehicle Detection Project**

-Once again, without all of the lectures and quizes in this module, I would not have stood a chance.
+Once again, without all of the lectures and quizes in this module, I would not have stood a chance to get as far as I did.
 I used a couple of different files to complete this project.
 I used the notebook titled, "P5test.ipynb" to do my initial work and picture grabbing and a second titled, "P5Video.ipynb" to create my video output file named, "myVideo_finalt1RBF.mp4".

 The goals / steps of this project are the following: